nbarrowman/nbarrowman.github.io/vtree.md

 project-name: vtree
 ---

-vtree calculates and draws *variable trees* like the one below:
+vtree is used to calculate and draw *variable trees* like the one below:

 <p style="text-align:center;"><img src="images/v1.png" width="300"></p>

+All kinds of variable trees can be created.
+See the (gallery)[gallery.html] for more.

 ## Powerpoint presentation